-The platform is based on the InnoSat spacecraft bus with only minor mission specific adaptations.
-This includes the accommodation of the limb imager's baffle system and complementing the AOCS sensor suite with fiber-optic gyros.
-The latter are needed for fulfilling the pointing stability requirements stemming from the limb imaging requirements.
-Also, the star tracker sensor will be integrated on to the limb imager's optical bench for minimizing the absolute pointing error of the limb imager.
+The platform is based on the InnoSat spacecraft bus with only minor mission-specific adaptations.
+This includes the accommodation of the limb imager's baffle system and complementing the AOCS sensor suite with fibre-optic gyros.
+The latter is needed for fulfilling the pointing stability requirements stemming from the limb imaging requirements.
+Also, the star tracker sensor will be integrated into the limb imager's optical bench for minimizing the absolute pointing error of the limb imager.

 The platform equipment is accommodated into one single module, called the Service Module, with the launch vehicle adapter on one side and a payload interface on the other side.
 One single, body-mounted solar panel with high-efficiency photovoltaic cells provides up to 174 W of power.
 The sizes of the solar panel as well as of the scientific payload are strictly constrained by the allowable volume for a piggyback launch.

-The bus has been designed to utilize the most of the available launcher volume available for a piggyback launch, to be optimized for a sun-synchronous orbit and to provide maximum possibly accommodation volume for the payload..
-The size of the service module is kept to a minimum thanks to COTS electronics and a consistent single string approach.
+The bus has been designed to utilize most of the available launcher volume available for a piggyback launch, to be optimized for a sun-synchronous orbit and to provide the maximum possible accommodation volume for the payload..
+The size of the service module is kept to a minimum thanks to COTS electronics and a consistent single-string approach.
 This allows the payload and solar array to utilize most of the allowable launcher volume.
 Smart reconfiguration of these three modules will allow both earth-facing and space-facing payloads.

 High power configuration

 40 W (SSO dawn/dusk)